NASA-Openscapes/earthdata-cloud-cookbook/how-tos/transform/index.md

 title: How do I subset data granules?
 ---

-How do I use Harmony to subset a data granule?
+How do I subset a data granule using Harmony?
 How do I subset an OpenDAP granule in the cloud?
+How do I subset a data granule using xarray?